con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The best and foremost of all great physician,
 Unequalled in removing thorns of pain,
-A tree providing every medicine,
+A tree providing medicine for all,
 A foe opposing every malady, (103)

 * 103d, kleśavyādhimahāripuḥ: Unlike VV and the Kangyur translation, the ancient translation, which we follow, does not have a reflex for *kleśa*.